ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

-Most Selection Properties (see {{selection-props}}) are of the Enumeration type, and use the Preference Enumeration, which takes one of five possible values (Prohibit, Avoid, Ignore,  Prefer, or Require) denoting the level of preference for a given property during protocol selection.
+Most Selection Properties (see {{selection-props}}) are of the Enumeration type, and use the Preference Enumeration, which takes one of five possible values (Prohibit, Avoid, None, Prefer, or Require) denoting the level of preference for a given property during protocol selection.

 # Scope of the API Definition {#scope-of-interface-defn}